 Applicants should normally hold a first or second class honours degree from a UK institution, or equivalent.
 Sometimes we accept students who do not meet these requirements if they have extensive relevant experience.
 Each case is considered individually by the relevant school - please email the Postgraduate Admissions Team for details.

-The DBA is a Professional Doctorate, equivalent in its requirements to that of a PhD, but with an emphasis on a focused business or management problem.
+The DBA is a professional doctorate, equivalent to a PhD in its requirements, but with an emphasis on a focused business or management problem.